kenns000/alx-low_level_programming/README.md

-A repo containg directory with files
+A directory containing C files